versatile-data-kit-amld/linear-regression-example-unsolved/README.md

 * https://medium.com/codex/step-by-step-guide-to-simple-and-multiple-linear-regression-in-python-867ac9a30298

 ### VDK
-Versatile Data Kit feature allows you to implement automated pull ingestion and batch data processing.
+The Versatile Data Kit framework allows you to implement automated pull ingestion and batch data processing.

 #### Create the Data Job Files